Equipment Latest change 2017-10-02

 Read more.......

 The electronics for the BobControl unit consists of some operational amplifiers to condition the signals from the Center- and Rim coils and the Hall sensors, and to engage the DriveCoil at the proper moment during the proper time.
-At the hart of the electronics sits an Arduino Nano.
+At the heart of the electronics sits an Arduino Mega.

 Read more.......